max-geller/portfolio-web/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with you`r browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Hosting & Deployment